nurrizkyimani/GuessTheWord-Starter-master/README.md

-ViewModel and ViewModelFactory - Starter Code
+ViewModel and ViewModelFactory - Starter Code branch 5.2
 ==================================

 Use as starter code for the ViewModel codelab.